elopio/docs/source/includes/_glossary.md

 ## Complete Set

 A Complete Set is a collection of [Shares](#shares) in every [Outcome](#outcome).
 Complete Sets are created when the [Maker](#maker) and [Taker](#taker) of an [Order](#order) both use currency to pay for the trade, as opposed to one or both parties using Shares to complete the trade.
 When both parties use shares to complete a trade then a Complete Set will be formed and settled (destroyed).
-The cost in attoeth of a Complete Set for a particular [Market](#market) is determined by the value of the [Market Denominator](#market-denominator) for that Market.
+The cost in attoeth of a Complete Set for a particular [Market](#market) is determined by the [Number of Ticks](#number-of-ticks) for that Market.
 When Complete Sets are settled, [Trading Fees](#trading-fees) are extracted from the value of the Complete Set and are paid proportionally by both parties, so if you are going to get a larger payout from settlement you will also pay the lions share of the fees.
 The Trading Fees extracted will go toward paying for the reporting system and paying the [Market Creator](#market-creator) their set [Trading Fee](#trading-fee) from share settlement.

 ## Dispute Bond